Yoco03/Capstone-Projects-I---IV/README.md

 # Capstone-Projects

-### In this file you will find 4 Capstone projects with completed tasks that was done at HyperionDev.
+### In this file you will find 4 Capstone projects that are compeleted though HyperionDev.

 _IDE used for these projects below - **Python**_